primaryobjects/oracle/README.md

 ## Why would you use a quantum computer for this?

-On a quantum computer, we can leverage [Grover's search](https://en.wikipedia.org/wiki/Grover%27s_algorithm) algorithm in order to locate the target letter indices within the random array and select them for printing next in the sentence.
-This provides a [quadratic](https://www.quora.com/When-people-say-a-quantum-computer-gains-a-quadratic-speedup-for-search-algorithms-does-that-mean-the-complexity-is-square-rooted-i-e-sqrt-n) speedup in time complexity to find the solution!
+To demonstrate the power of a quantum computer compared to a classical one, of course!

 On a classical computer, the time complexity for searching through an unordered list of elements would take O(n).
-That is, the worst case would be to iterate through the entire array, if the last element in the array is the target letter.
+That is, in the worst case we would need to iterate through the entire array in order to locate a target element - if the last element in the array is the target.

-By contrast, a quantum computer using Grover's algorithm can locate the target element in O(sqrt(n)).
-It does this by representing each bit in the length of the array with a qubit.
-For example, for a random array of length 8, we can represent this on a quantum computer using 3 qubits which gives us 2^3=8 possible combinations.
+By contrast, a quantum computer using Grover's [algorithm](https://en.wikipedia.org/wiki/Grover%27s_algorithm) can locate the target element in O(sqrt(n)).
+This provides a [quadratic](https://www.quora.com/When-people-say-a-quantum-computer-gains-a-quadratic-speedup-for-search-algorithms-does-that-mean-the-complexity-is-square-rooted-i-e-sqrt-n) speed-up in time complexity to find the target element.
+A quantum computer does this by representing each bit in the length of the array with a qubit.
+For example, for a random array of length 8, we can represent this on a quantum computer using 3 qubits, which gives us 2^3=8 possible combinations.
+Since a quantum computer can calculate all possible values for qubits within a quantum circuit in a single cycle, the program can evaluate all potential indices in the array in order to locate the target element.

+While the example in this tutorial of selecting letters from an array of random elements is simplistic, it nevertheless demonstrates the speed-up in time complexity for searching and locating the desired elements.

 ## An Example